codership/documentation/galeracluster/source/documentation/mysql-wsrep-options.rst

 .. index::
    pair: Parameters; wsrep_sst_receive_address

 Defines the address from which the node expects to receive state transfers.
+Both IPv4 and IPv6 protocol versions are supported.

 .. csv-table::
    :class: doc-options